webmeshproj/webmesh/README.md

 Configuration can be provided as CLI flags (as shown above) or via a configuration file and environment variables.
 Full details can be found on the [configuration section](https://webmeshproj.github.io/usage/configuration/) of the project website.
+Administration of the network can be done via the [API](https://webmeshproj.github.io/usage/administration/) using the CLI or custom tooling.

 ## Building